seronezP/chimera/README.md

 `pip3 install customtkinter minecraft-launcher-lib `

 Next you can download this repository and open in any IDE.

-Next you start file "main.py", open "SETTINGS" and change if you need minecraft folder.
-Last step is select minecraft version, enter your nickname and toogle "Launch".
+Lastly, select your Minecraft version, enter your nickname and click “Launch”.

+If you need to change default folder, open "settings" and enter your path.

 ![settings screenshoot](https://github.com/seronezP/chimera/blob/master/src/images/settingsofchimera.png)

-p.s - you can enter any folder, but i recommend `.minecraft` folder in this repo.
+If you don't enter any custom minecraft folder path, miecraft will be installed in default folder.

+Default minecraft folders: on MacOs this folder is `users/user/library/Application Support/minecraft`, on windows `users/user/appdata/roaming/minecraft`.

 ___
 #### IMPORTANT
 ___

 _Without entered username minecraft dont start_

-_If you dont enter minecraft folder path, miecraft will be installed in repository folder because its default minceraft foler_

 _The launcher is still in a very early stage of development and there are many things missing from it_